joshualevineit/first-virtual-machine/README.md

 <br />

 <h3>STEP 13</h3>
-Next you will be asked to enter your credentials (username and password) to access your VM, <strong>enter your info and select OK.</strong>
+Next you will be asked to enter your credentials (username and password) to access your VM, enter your info and select <strong>OK</strong>.
 <p>
 <br>
 <img src="https://i.imgur.com/fu3J2eE.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>